dtcooper/crazyarms/README.md

 - [ ] Compression and normalization on a per-DJ basis.
 (Add a liquidsoap `switch()` to change between compressed or not).
 Hard part is what are the rules for triggering this?
 - [x] Add scheduled time inline to broadcasts asset creation
-- [ ] Indicator about why the zoom form doesn't show for calendar based auth
 - [x] Hide skip track button for lower precedence sources
 - [ ] Radio buttons for ban times
 - [x] Copy change: rename "precedence" -> "priority"